sryn623/sryn623/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm a passionate Computer Science student at Kathmandu University, Nepal, with a keen interest in game development using Godot Engine and system engineering.
-I'm enthusiastic about creating innovative games and optimizing software systems.
+I'm a passionate Computer Science student at Kathmandu University, Nepal, with a keen interest in AI/ML and 3D design.
+I’m enthusiastic about exploring artificial intelligence and pushing the boundaries of 3D creativity.

 - 🎓 Currently pursuing a degree in Computer Science
 - 🎮 Aspiring game developer focused on Godot Engine and GDScript